-Ever tried shopping for a specific item online just to end up confused about whether the product has certain features you want?
+Ever tried shopping for a specific item online just to get confused about whether the product has certain features you want?
 A majority of online stores only use product images to show shoppers what the product looks like, alongside putting in a function for global payments via FastSpring or other services.

 But, are images enough for shoppers to get a comprehensive understanding of your product?

 Video has proven to make a positive impact on every stage of the customer journey.
-Search engines have now evolved to include even video results from Youtube.
+Search engines have now evolved to include video results from Youtube.
 By adding eCommerce product videos, you can help your brand rank better on Google.

 A website is 53 times more likely to reach the front page of Google if it includes video.
 Having rich media like video on product pages, as well as, on distribution platforms, you can easily acquire new audiences already looking for your products.

-Your eCommerce product videos will also help you attract and nurture your interested shoppers better.
+Your eCommerce product videos will also help you attract and nurture interested shoppers better.
 Internet users prefer visual content to text because of how easy it is to digest.

 Unlike text descriptions, a video on product pages would relay the message to the shopper better, using multiple senses to deliver a satisfying experience.
-And this works- 81% of people have been convinced to buy a product or service by watching a brand’s video.
+How effective is this? – 81% of people are convinced to buy a product or service from watching a brand’s video.

 Let’s dive into what kinds of eCommerce product videos you can create, best practices, and how you can maximize this visual content piece.

-As the store owner, you would surely have your own notions about what the product represents and how you want to portray it to your viewers.
+As the store owner, you have an idea of what the product represents and how you want to portray it to your viewers.

 Your eCommerce product videos should try and reflect this idea.
 If you prefer to be straightforward and quick, you would opt for a product-in-use video.
-If your product is complex to set up, an installation video would make it simpler for viewers.
+If your product is complex to set up, then an installation video would be ideal.
 If your product is complex to use, a how-to video will clarify all doubts.